Jen Welter, the first female coach in the NFL once said, “The ones telling you cant do it are the ones not trying.”

 When Welter completed her time with the Cardinals, she realized that sports truly transcends gender.

-I learned both about myself and about the guys in [NFL], that there was a lot of misperceptions about these football players, she continued.
-They thought these guys would never take coaching from a woman, and yet I learned that if you can help them and make them better, theyll listen to you regardless of gender.
+“I learned both about myself and about the guys in [NFL], that there was a lot of misperceptions about these football players, she continued.
+They thought these guys would never take coaching from a woman, and yet I learned that if you can help them and make them better, they’ll listen to you regardless of gender.

-Now I have girls who tell me that they want to coach in NFL when they grow up, she said.
-Thats a really powerful shift because when girls see themselves being able to walk in someone elses shoes or coach in their cleats thats a pretty powerful thing.
+“Now I have girls who tell me that they want to coach in NFL when they grow up, she said.
+That’s a really powerful shift because when girls see themselves being able to walk in someone else’s shoes or coach in their cleats that’s a pretty powerful thing.
 We also cant overlook the impact it has on guys because it can change what they define as a coach.

 What she hopes women in particular gain from her story though is to never limit themselves.
 “I think there has never been a better time to be a girl or a woman in football,” Welter said.